Specialism

 One of the best ways of creating large houses is to allow the amalgamation of smaller flats within properties which were originally built as a single dwelling.

 Before you start, it is worth checking with the local council to see the current planning status of the house.
-Because it turns out that many Victorian and other older houses have been unlawfully converted and therefore are still officially single homes.
+Why?
+It turns out that many Victorian and other older houses have been unlawfully converted and therefore are still officially single homes.

 If that is the case with your property, then as far as the paperwork is concerned, this is the problem solved for you.
 No matter how many front doors or kitchens the property has, officially it is still one home and no planning permission is needed.